This article is part of the Psychology section.

 It is curious that Joplin died in 1917, just when the first treatises on serial (dodecaphonic) music were about to appear in 1919 (Hauer) and 1923 (Schönberg).
 Thank heavens for the wonderful seed that Joplin planted, because it has given rise to a magnificent musical tropical forest, whereas the dodecaphonic seed has given rise only to an endless series of incestuous musical Frankensteins.

-CONCLUSION: NEWTON’S LAWS, ECOLOGY IN MUSIC, AND AMATEURISM
+CONCLUSION: PRINCIPLES OF PHYSICS, ECOLOGY IN MUSIC, AND AMATEURISMS

-Fascism is an attempt to bring life and nature under control, to counteract Newton’s Second Law of Thermodynamics (that’s the one that says that the universe tends to disorder and chaos).
-In fact, Newton’s famous laws of thermodynamics could have been called his Laws of Fascism.
-His Third Law states that “if things are not moving, there is no tendency towards disorder”.
+Several of the most famous laws of physics seem to be also applicable to society and could perhaps also be called the “Principles of Fascism”.
+The Second Law of Thermodynamics is the one that says that the universe tends to disorder and chaos and fascism can be seen as an extreme attempt to counteract this tendency, through bringing life and nature under total control.
+Another principle states that “if things are not moving, there is no tendency towards disorder”.
 Is it any wonder then that fascists have a tendency to rigidity!
-And his First Law states “every reaction has an equal and opposite reaction”.
+And Newton’s Third Law states that “every reaction has an equal and opposite reaction”.
 Fascist organisations cannot tolerate the opposition and “disobedience” of that opposite reaction so they always try and stifle it, through violence and repression, media manipulation (including social media), or both.